 HINT: A [Domain] is not a type of report element.
-A [Domain] as used by the US GAAP XBRL taxonomy and SEC XBRL financial filings is a [Member] which is the root of a domain of members.
+A [Domain] as used by the US GAAP XBRL Taxonomy and XBRL-based financial filings is a [Member] which is the root of a domain of members.
 A domain is simply a set of members.